 • Instructed to draft Grounds of Complaint on behalf of a Claimant who sought to claim unfair dismissal, wrongful dismissal and unlawful deduction of wages against an international news broadcasting corporation and a celebrity news presenter.

-• Instructed by the Respondent, a University student on a final year medical course, accused of multiple allegations of sexual misconduct against three separate complainants;
+Angelica also has an interest in representing students facing disciplinary hearings.
+In one case, Angelica was instructed by the student Respondent on a final year medical course, accused of multiple allegations of sexual misconduct against three separate complainants.

 • During the hearing several procedural errors were uncovered, including: the University unlawfully restricting the right to full and effective legal representation; combining substantive proceedings with fitness to practice proceedings, in breach of the relevant rules set down by the Office of the Independent Adjudicators for Higher Education; placing the burden of proof on the student to disprove the substantive allegations as opposed to the University; seeking to rely on hearsay evidence on witnesses not proposed to be called and without reference to the Respondent and adopting a definition of “sexual harassment” which prohibited the Respondent relying on a “reasonable belief in consent”, which would have been available if the matter was before a criminal Court;